sofakid/Skoarcery/README.md

 - Test the grammar for LL(1), test that it compiles in sclang, test skoars, etc..

 ### [factoary]
 - These are written as unit tests, they build our lexers and parsers.
+Done this way because we generate some information, test it, build on it, test that ...

 - The important one at the moment is [Build_Sc.py], it will run tests, build files, run more tests, etc.. it builds Skoar.
 This one builds Skoar.